Browse through photos from World War II from photographic archives held at institutional and private collections.

 The exhibition takes us to occupied Greece, cities and countryside a backdrop for the Greek Resistance, one of the most militant resistance movements in Europe.
 Demonstrations and strikes, espionage networks, sabotage groups, guerrilla warfare, illegal press, flyers and grafitti, such as the EPON slogan "we fight and we sing", are the arsenal of the resistance fighters, whom we see posing fierce, young men and women, on the mountains and in the villages and the cities.

-The German occupation ended on October 12, 1944.
+The German occupation of the Greek capital officially ended on October 12, 1944.
 Collective memory, through photography as an indisputable testimony, celebrates the Liberation as reflected in the images of people celebrating on the streets of Athens .